PaulGamerBoy101/Windows-App-Store/README.md

 ## About

-"Windows Applicaions Store" was Made Using Python, It Uses a Manualy Made/Provided JSON File to Fetch & Display Results.
+"Windows Applications Store" was Made Using Python, It Uses a Manualy Made/Provided JSON File to Fetch & Display Results.
 At the Moment it Has Very Limited Apps Available, But You Are Free to Make a Pull Request & Add More Apps to the List.